Bacon and Goat Cheese Aioli Burger with Crispy Onions

 I suppose we asked for it though, when we dug for details on a menu that consists of “Hamburger” and “Cheeseburger.”

 THESE ONION STRINGS, GUYS.
 Holy crap.
 They are like little strands of gold.
 Except tastier.
 And crispier.
 I’m telling you, don’t skip them.
 Don’t buy some at the store.
+Slice them yourself.
 It’s WORTH IT.

 For the aioli